Our #1 Free Resource for Beginner’s to Get Started Right

 • Prefer hands-off investing without managing tenants or renovations

-If your goal is passive cash flow, tax deeds or rental real estate may be a better fit.
-But if you want to earn fixed interest with minimal effort after purchase, tax liens can be a good addition to your investment portfolio.
+If your goal is passive cash flow, tax deeds or rental real estate may be a better fit; but if you want to earn fixed interest with minimal effort after purchase, tax liens can be a good addition to your investment portfolio.

-If you're tired of the myths, false promises, and internet noise, and you're ready to learn from America’s #1 tax lien investing team, start with our Free Online 3-Module Crash Course and gain the knowledge you need to make every investment count.
+If you're tired of the myths, false promises, and internet noise, and you're ready to learn from America’s #1 Tax Lien Investing Team, start with our Free Online 3-Module Crash Course and gain the knowledge you need to make every investment count.

 USTLA's FREE Comprehensive